Receiving and Sending Scores

 If you think there is an error (on any information other than your test scores), write to ACT Customer Care—Score Reports at the above address within three months of receiving your score report.
 Enclose a photocopy or printed pdf of your Student Report describing the error and the change you are requesting.

 If an error is our responsibility and requires you to retest, there will be no fee.
 If the error does not involve retesting, corrected score reports will be released to you and all previous score recipients at no charge.
+If an error is not to be found to be made by ACT and you wish to send corrected reports, you must request and pay for Additional Score Reports.

 You can ask ACT to verify your multiple-choice and/or your writing test scores up to 12 months after your test date.
 Please download the Request for Score Verification (PDF).
 You will need to print the completed form and mail to: